Upsilon invariants from cyclic branched covers: An invariance principle

 We claim that the Alexander and algebraic filtration levels of $\xi$ are both zero.
 Notice that $\xi^+$, the projection of $\xi$ on $\CFKinfty(Y, K, \s)\{ j \geq 0\} \simeq CF^+(Y,\s)$, represents the generator of the tower of $HF^+(Y, \s)$.
 If we prove that the projection of $\xi^+$ on $\CFKinfty(Y, K, \s)\{ j \geq 0, A\geq 0\}$ is non-zero we are done.
 To this end, note that the projection

 is dual (\emph{cf.}~\cite{OS7}) to the inclusion

-Now, since $\iota$ is surjective on the free summand (as a consequence of the fact that $V_{K}(0, \overline{\s})=0$), $\pi$ is injective on the tower, leading to the conclusion that $\pi(\xi^+)\not=0$.
+Since the knot $-K$, viewed now in $-Y$, is also rationally slice, we have $V_{-K}(0, \overline{\s}) =0$.
+This implies that $\iota$ is surjective on the free summand, hence $\pi$ is injective on the tower, leading to the conclusion that $\pi(\xi^+)\not=0$.
 This proves that the top component of $\xi$ has bi-filtration level $(0,0)$.